A Mixed-Membership Model for Social Network Clustering: A Mixed Membership Model

-where $||\cdot||_2$ refers to the standard $\ell^2$ norm.
-Thus, the corresponding dissimilarity function is $(1 - \mbox{{\rm cosine similary}})$.
+where $\|\cdot\|_2$ refers to the standard $\ell_2$ norm.
+Thus, the corresponding dissimilarity function is $(1 - \mbox{{\rm cosine similarity}})$.

-We choose the cosine similarity as the measure of similarity in our model for three fundamental reasons: \begin{enumerate} \item The cosine similarity is a simple measure, and it can be easily applied to high-dimensional data. \item The cosine similarity has a standard statistical interpretation, as it is equivalent to the {\em Pearson correlation coefficient} for the data that are centered by mean. \item The cosine similarity is defined on $[0, 1]$, so it is ready for modeling link density. \end{enumerate}
+We choose the cosine similarity as the measure of similarity in our model for three major reasons: \begin{enumerate} \item Cosine similarity is a simple measure, and it can be easily applied to high-dimensional data. \item Cosine similarity has a standard statistical interpretation, as it is equivalent to the Pearson correlation coefficient for the data that are centered by mean. \item Cosine similarity is defined on $[0, 1]$, so it is ready for modeling link density. \end{enumerate}

 Recall the adjacency matrix $\vA = (A_{ij})$.
 Assuming that $A_{ij}$'s are mutually independent, we incorporate a Bernoulli model into the link distribution of $A_{ij}$ for nodes $i$ and $j$, given their mixed community membership $Z_i$ and $Z_j$; that is,